chisumo2016/portfolio-app/Project Setup.md

      C: CREATE A COMPONENTS DIRECTORY IN THE JS FOLDER resources/js/components
             create a file resources/js/component/app.vue
-            In the app.js you cann instantiatee the object
+            In the app.js you can instantiatee the object {createApp} and import Test the app
+     D: LINK THE VITE IN WELCOME PAGE
+            In the head section
+                @vite('resources/css/app.css')
+            In the body section
+                     <div id="app"></div>
+                    @vite('resources/js/app.js')

+     E: RUN NPMM
+        npm run dev